Siwe-Palar-Khuppak

-Siwe-Palar-Khuppak was an Elamite Grand Regent (Elamite: Sukkalmah) from around 1778 to 1745 B.C.E.
+Siwe-Palar-Khuppak (died c.
+1745 BC) was an Elamite Grand Regent (Elamite: Sukkalmah) from around 1778 to 1745 BC.
 As the ruler of Elam during this portion of the Middle Bronze Age, Siwe-Palar-Khuppak was quite involved in the politics of the ancient Near East, and he forged strong relationships with the powers of Mesopotamia, including Babylon.

 Placement in the Sukkalmah Dynasty

 Siwe-Palar-Khuppak was one of the most important of Elam's rulers called Sukkalmahs.
 His father, Shirukduh, was a prominent Sukkalmah who had a vigorous foreign policy.
 Siwe-Palar-Khuppak was the second of three sons of Shirukduh.
 His brothers Shimut-wartash I and Kuduzulush I held high positions in Elamite government.

 Relations with Mesopotamian kingdoms

-Around 1767 B.C.E, Siwe-Palar-Khuppak formed a coalition with Zimri-Lim of Mari and Hammurabi of Babylon.
+Around 1767 BC, Siwe-Palar-Khuppak formed a coalition with Zimri-Lim of Mari and Hammurabi of Babylon.
 He led this coalition against Eshnunna, conquering it and imposed direct rule from his sukkal Kudu-zulush in Susa.
-This coalition turned against him as he attempted to expand his power into Babylon.
-Hammurabi, allied with Zimri-Lim, expelled the Elamite's forces from Eshnunna One of his generals was Kunnam of Elam who appears in many letters found at Mari.
+This coalition turned against him as he attempted to expand his power into Babylon, starting the Elamite War.
+Hammurabi, allied with Zimri-Lim, expelled the Elamite's forces from Eshnunna.
+One of his generals was Kunnam who appears in many letters found at Mari.

 In a clay tablet, Siwe-Palar-Khuppak refers to himself as "Governor of Elam" and "Enlarger of the Empire".
 It is speculated that the tablet was made after Siwe-Palar-Khuppak's defeat by Hammurabi's coalition, and that the title "Enlarger of the Empire" refers to conquests made to west in modern Iran to offset his defeat.
-This hypothesis is supported by the fact that a twelfth-century document lists Siwe-Palar-Khuppak as one of Elam's great men.
+This hypothesis is supported by the fact that a 12th-century document lists Siwe-Palar-Khuppak as one of Elam's great men.